Anton2020/Anton2020/README.md

 # My Readme, thank you for reading
 - 👋 Hi, I’m Ewout.
 I’m interested in learning Python, Power BI and Excel.
 - 🌱 Other technologies I use are Java and SQL.
+I'm enthusiastic about teaching beginners on Discord by assisting their troubleshooting.
 - 📫 How to reach me: lagendijkict@gmail.com

 <!---